solaris-games/solaris/wiki/index.md

 - You may visit allied stars.
 - When in orbit at an allied star, your scanning range will take effect.
+- When more than 1 player is in orbit at a star, the star indicator will display a `+` suffix.
+For example: `100/1+` means that the star has 100 ships with 1 carrier in orbit where the carrier is not owned by the player who owns the star.

 **Warning** - An alliance can be broken at any time and combat will occur at contested stars.